-A non-resident who is an immediate relative of an Ontario resident who holds a valid moose tag may purchase a non-resident moose hunting licence to party hunt with their relative during an open non-resident season.
-The non-resident may only hunt on the valid tag of their immediate relative.
+A non-resident may not party hunt on a tag issued through the moose tag allocation process to an Ontario resident that is not their immediate relative.
 Immediate relative means grandparent, parent, spouse, child, sibling or grandchild (including equivalent step-family relationships).
-An attestation statement verifying the immediate relative relationship must be completed by the non-resident online or in-person at a licence issuer or participating ServiceOntario location at the time the nonresident moose licence for an immediate relative is purchased.
+An attestation statement verifying the immediate relative relationship must be completed by the non-resident online or in-person at a licence issuer or participating ServiceOntario location at the time the non-resident moose licence for an immediate relative is purchased.

-Non-residents are required to have hunter accreditation that is recognized by Ontario - see the Hunting Licence Information section on p.16 for more details.
+Non-residents are required to have hunter accreditation that is recognized by Ontario - see the Hunting Licence Information section for more details (p.16).